micronaut-projects/static-website/posts/2019-03-20-micronaut-11-rc-released.md

 title: Micronaut 1.1 RC1 Released
-date: March 20, 2019
+date: Mar 20, 2019
 description: Micronaut 1.1 includes a number of significant refinements!
 Learn more about the release of Micronaut 1.1 RC1.
-author: Graeme Rocher (OCI Grails & Micronaut Product Lead and Principal Software Engineer)
+author: Graeme Rocher
 image: 2019-03-20.png
 ---